pipe-cd/pipecd/docs/rfcs/0004-ecs-deployment.md

 # Motivation

-PipeCD aims to support wide range of deployable services, currently [Terraform deployment](https://pipecd.dev/docs/feature-status/#terraform-deployment) and [Lambda deployment](https://pipecd.dev/docs/feature-status/#lambda-deployment) are supported.
+PipeCD aims to support a wide range of deployable services, currently, [Terraform deployment](https://pipecd.dev/docs/feature-status/#terraform-deployment) and [Lambda deployment](https://pipecd.dev/docs/feature-status/#lambda-deployment) are supported.
 ECS deployment meets a lot of requests we received.

 # Detailed design

 The deployment configuration is used to customize the way to do the deployment.
 In the case of AWS ECS deployment, current common stages (`WAIT`, `WAIT_APPROVAL`, `ANALYSIS`) are all inherited, besides with the stages for ECS deployment `ECS_SYNC`, `ECS_CANARY_ROLLOUT` and `ECS_TRAFFIC_ROUTING`.

 In case of `ECS_SYNC`, PipeCD simply applys `serviceDefinition` and `taskDefinition`.
-In case you use pipeline, you need to use `External` as a deployment controller in your `serviceDefinition`.
+In case of using pipeline, you need to use `External` as a deployment controller in your `serviceDefinition`.
 In case of `ECS_TRAFFIC_ROUTING`, PipeCD changes the configuration of the load balancer you specified in .pipe.yaml in order to change the traffic routing state.

 ```yaml